kisman2000/refmapper/README.md

 Remapped shadow field/method counters do not work correctly

-Mixins with `ClassTypeSignature` as target are not currently supported
+Mixins with override methods are not currently supported

 # Special thanks to
 [**cattyn**](https://github.com/cattyngmd)/[**ferret**](https://github.com/cattyngmd/ferret) for example of this readme